vita-epfl/trajnetplusplusdataset/README.rst

 * pedestrians that appear in multiple chunks had the same id before (might be a problem for some input readers)
 * separate scenes with annotation of the one primary pedestrian
 * the primary pedestrian has to move by more than 1 meter
+* at one point, the primary pedestrian has to be <3m away from another pedestrian